-Most of last week was taken up with my cooking classes.
-Our theme was baking using healthier alternatives.
-More specifically, how to include fruits, vegetables, nuts and seeds into delicious bakes.
-The discussion around the table veered towards breakfast options free from refined carbs and low in sugar.
+Our theme for last week’s cooking class was baking with healthy alternatives and how to include fruits, vegetables, nuts and seeds into delicious guilt-free recipes.
+The discussion around the table veered towards breakfast options that were free from refined carbs and low in sugar.
 Here’s where this baked oatmeal comes in.
-It’s low GI, packed with antioxidant-rich blueberries and topped with a seeded crunch.
+It is low GI, packed with antioxidant-rich blueberries and topped with a nutty honey crunch topping.

 The key to achieving a cake-like texture is soaking the oats overnight in buttermilk.
 You’d never guess that there’s no flour in this bake.
 When using only a few ingredients, natural flavourings are key to good flavour.
 I’ve added lemon zest, which works really well with the blueberries, as well as cinnamon and vanilla.
 I prepare the oat mixture the night before and bake it in the morning.
 Once cooked, the oatmeal can be refrigerated and reheated when needed.
 If you like, bake in individual bowls or in muffins tins and pack for healthy lunch box fillers.